jnozzi/cocoadev.com/markdown/NSFileManagerMovePathFailed.md

 ----

-Usually when I have problems with General/NSFileManager operations, it's because of a screwed up path.
-Use General/NSLog() to write out the paths you're passing to General/NSFileManager so you're sure they're valid.
+Usually when I have problems with NSFileManager operations, it's because of a screwed up path.
+Use NSLog() to write out the paths you're passing to NSFileManager so you're sure they're valid.
 They should be full paths - in other words, "~/Documents/Mydoc.txt" is an invalid path; you'd need to use [path stringByExpandingTildeInPath] or [path stringByStandardizingPath] to make sure you get something like "/Users/me/Documents/Mydoc.txt".
 Log it out and make *SURE* the paths are valid.
 If you haven't done this yet and are still experiencing problems, you kind of deserve it. ;-)

 ----